Months of QA, completed in hours with OwlityAI.

 Given: A digital payments provider that recently faced soaring maintenance overheads, sluggish test execution, and frequent bugs despite regular regression testing.

-Solution: To test OwlityAI, an autonomous QA solution.
+Solution: To test OwlityAI, an AI QA solution.

 The scheme:

-- Test runs concurrently across five cloud threads and slash regression cycles from days to hours.
+• The test runs concurrently across five cloud threads, showing the power of AI testing for CI/CD pipelines to slash regression cycles from days to hours.

 Outcomes in 6 months:

-5 steps to get the ball rolling with autonomous testing
+5 steps to get the ball rolling with AI testing

 1. Identify your pain points